privatenumber/vue-svg-icon-set/README.md

 ### Does this work with SSR?
 Yes!
 However, the SVG will not be inlined in the server-rendered document.
 It's actually a technical limitation because each icon usages hoists up the SVG rendering to happen in the parent _IconLayer_, and SSR only renders once.
 This could work to an advantage as it keeps the server-rendered doc from including SVGs that may be large or repeated.
 [Here's a working demo](https://github.com/privatenumber/vue-svg-icon-set-ssr-demo).

+### Is it possible to opt-out of the optimization for certain situations?
+Yes!
+Pass in the `inline` boolean prop on the icon component and it will render the SVG inline.

+When rendering a lot of icons, it could be noticeably faster to render the icons inline.
+Try it when you see a performance bottleneck in icon rendering.

 ## 👪 Related
 - [vue-feather-icon-set](https://github.com/privatenumber/vue-feather-icon-set) -